esp8266/Arduino/README.md

 For minor fixes of code and documentation, go ahead and submit a pull request.

-Larger changes (rewriting parts of existing code from scratch, adding new functions to the core, adding new libraries) should generally be discussed first [in the chat](https://gitter.im/esp8266/Arduino).
+Larger changes (rewriting parts of existing code from scratch, adding new functions to the core, adding new libraries) should generally be discussed [in the chat](https://gitter.im/esp8266/Arduino) first.

 Feature branches with lots of small commits (especially titled "oops", "fix typo", "forgot to add file", etc.) should be squashed before opening a pull request.
 At the same time, please refrain from putting multiple unrelated changes into a single pull request.